 7. PACKAGING

-The breadfruit flour must be packed in containers that safeguard the hygienic, and organoleptic quality.
+The breadfruit flour must be packed in food-grade containers that safeguard the hygienic, and organoleptic quality.
 The materials used for packaging must be new (for the purposes of this standard, this includes recycled material of food-grade quality.)
 The containers shall meet the quality, hygiene, ventilation and resistance characteristics to ensure suitable handling, shipping and preserving of the flour.
 Packages must be free of all foreign matter and smell.

 8. LABELLING